jinpae/dotfiles/README.md

 # Usage
 Clone this repo into the home directory either as `.vim` (Mac/Linux) or `vimfiles` (Windows):

+_UPDATE: Haven't tested for myself yet, but it seems like `.vim` also works on Windows as well_

     git clone git://github.com/jinpae/dotfiles.git ~/.vim (Mac/Linux)
     git clone git://github.com/jinpae/dotfiles.git "%homepath%\vimfiles" (Windows)